What’s the Best Carpet for Bedrooms?

 • Nylon: Nylon is the most durable synthetic carpet fiber.
 It’s also stain, mold, and mildew resistant.
 Nylon is the best carpet material for bedrooms with minimal sunlight and airflow.

 • Olefin: Olefin (polypropylene) is popular in Berber-style carpets.
-Olefin is lightweight and highly resistant to staining.
+Olefin is lightweight and resistant to staining.
 It’s also a less expensive carpet compared to nylon and polyester.

 Color & Pattern